Mall of India

 The DLF Mall of India is a shopping mall situated in Sector 18, Noida, Uttar Pradesh, India within Delhi NCR.
 The mall is spread over 7 floors, and includes 330 brands, 80 kiosks, 5 customized shopping zones, along with 75 food and beverages options and a movie theatre (PVR Cinemas) with 7 screens.
-Developed by DLF Limited, the mall was expected to be operational by December 2014, but eventually opened for public in February 2016.
+Developed by DLF Limited, the mall was expected to be operational by December 2014, but it eventually opened for public in February 2016.